ICGC-TCGA-PanCancer/Variantbam-for-dockstore/README.md

 # Variantbam-for-dockstore
 A dockstore tool containing variantbam, intended for use as a part of the Dockstore OxoG workflow

-See https://github.com/jwalabroad/VariantBam for more information about VariantBam.
+See https://github.com/walaj/VariantBam/ for more information about VariantBam.

+Current Dockerfile includes VariantBam version 1.4.3